Superconductive and insulating inclusions for linear and non-linear conductivity equations: Introduction

 \subsection{Acknowledgements}

 We would like to thank professor Eric Bonnetier for letting us know of the paper of Kang, Lim and Yun~\cite{Kang:Lim:Yun:2013} and thereby the paper of Gorb and Novikov~\cite{Gorb:Novikov:2012}.
-We would also like to thank professor Mikko Salo for several discussions.
+We would also like to thank professor Mikko Salo for several discussions and the anonymous referees for their insightful comments and suggestions.
 Part of the work was done during a visit to Institut Henri Poincar\'e, Paris, with financial support from the institute.
 J.I.\ and M.K.\ were partially supported by an ERC Starting Grant (grant agreement no 307023).
 T.B.\ was partially supported by the Academy of Finland through the Finnish Centre of Excellence in Inverse Problems Research.